skaman82/HW3_tracker/README.md

 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/6.jpg" width="300px"/>

 • Notifications overflow: too many not usefull notifications normally not displayed by other watches like "tweet send" or "xx new messages" from whattsapp<br>
+• UI: "WhatAapp message summary" message has a corrupted message count when the number is higher then 9 (see photo).
+But the whole message is unnecessary<br>
+• UI: Not all selectable notifications from the app list have a dedicated icon, WhattsApp, Facebook, Instagramm do.
+But Telegram for example has a generic icon<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/7.jpg" width="300px"/>